Realgar pigments

 Natural pigment suitable for icon painting (egg tempera), oil painting and watercolor painting without additional grinding.

-My pigment Realgar is prepared from crystals from mineral deposits in Peru.
-Hand separated crystalls are crushed and then grinded in water.
-The pigment is washed and separated by levigation.
+My pigment Realgar is meticulously prepared from crystals sourced from mineral deposits in Peru.
+Hand-selected crystals are crushed and ground in water before undergoing washing and separation through levigation.